tariqbuilds/attach-args/README.md

 class shiny {
   constructor(someString, someOtherString, someService) {

-    // this is will attach arguments as named properties of current class instance attachArgs(arguments).toClass(this)
+    // this is will attach arguments to this constructor
+    // as named properties of the class instance attachArgs(arguments).toClass(this)

     this.someString === 'good'            // true